-Under the motto “We are the energy of a green city”, the brand is committed to political and economic issues such as electricity from renewable energy sources and sustainable mobility concepts.
-The mission is to change the urban environment, to make cities greener and more livable.
+According to the motto “We are the energy of a green city”, the brand is committed to political and economic issues, such as using electricity from renewable energy sources and pursuing sustainable mobility concepts.
+Its mission: change the urban environment, and make cities greener and more livable.

-Interview by Viola von Zadow with Alexander Gialouris from Brand Experience Studio Blackspace.
+Interview with Alexander Gialouris of Brand Experience Studio Blackspace.
+By Viola von Zadow.

-Why did you decide on a typeface as the core?
+Why did you decide to make the typeface the core?

 Green City’s message is the brand.
-That’s why it quickly became clear to us that type, as a visual expression of language, must be the central design element of the new appearance – in contrast to the classic word/image brand.
-With our distinctive typeface, Green City’s identity becomes both a visual statement and a strong voice.
+That’s why it quickly became clear to us that typeface, as a visual expression of language, must be the central design element of our new appearance – in contrast to a classic word and image brand.
+Thanks to our distinctive typeface, Green City’s identity is both a visual statement and a strong voice.

-What were the challenges in development and implementation?
+What challenges did you face in its development and implementation?

-Each new message has its own appearance.
-We have integrated the living space of the city into the typeface through the use of urban structures.
-A major challenge was to perfectly design the transitions from the solid letter form to the pattern area, which required a lot of detailed work.
-Also the balance of the different pattern types and their scaling within the letter form was a big topic – especially since the font should work in as many font sizes as possible.
+Each new message is unique in appearance.
+We also integrated the city’s living space into the typeface by using urban structures.
+A major challenge was to perfectly design the transitions from the solid letter shape to the area with a pattern, which required a lot of detail work.
+Also, the balance of different pattern and their scaling within the letter shape was a big deal – especially since the font should work in as many font sizes as possible.

-What was important to you in the design?
+What was important to you for the design?

 Design is attitude.
 That was especially important to us in this project.
 Design can draw attention to important topics and convey relevant messages.
-Making the call to rethink and the structural change visible in the truest sense of the word also in appearances, that’s where we designers see our responsibility also in the future.
+It can make people both think about and visualize the invisible.
+That’s where we increasingly see our role as designers in the future.

 Read more from novum magazine here.